skeeto/enchive/README.md

 This will encrypt `sensitive.zip` as `sensitive.zip.enchive` (leaving the original in place).
 You can safely archive this wherever.

-To extract the file on a machine with `.encrypt.sec`, use `extract`.
+To extract the file on a machine with `encrypt.sec`, use `extract`.
 It will prompt for the passphrase you entered during key generation.

     $ enchive extract sensitive.zip.enchive